Witley Court

 See all images: Gallery

-To say Witley Court was demolished is not entirely accurate - today, managed by English Heritage, the shell of the house forms some of the most impressive ruins in the country.
+Describing Witley Court as 'demolished' is misleading—today, under the care of English Heritage, its striking shell stands as one of the most impressive ruins in the country.
 Visiting today truly gives a sense of the scale and former splendour of one of England's most magnificent country houses.

 Witley Court was the result of several phases of construction spread over almost 400 years.
 Originally a large Jacobean house, it was bought by the Foley family in 1655 who were to own Witley Court for over 180 years.
 Over successive generations the house grew into a great mansion with extensive landscaped parkland.
 By the 1750s the house had been extended and redesigned in a Georgian style.
-John Nash was then employed in the early 1800s to alter to the house further, adding colonnades between the towers and also on the South Front.
+In the early 19th century, the renowned architect John Nash was commissioned to further remodel the house, adding colonnades between the towers and enhancing the South Front.
 However, the seventh Baron Foley was an obese gambler who wrecked the family fortune, necessitating the sale of the estate in 1837.

 Aerial video tour of the ruins today (© Mat Stainton)